-Tain and District Field Club has hosted informative and social meetings for over 33 years.
-The emphasis is on natural history focusing on both this local area and within the wider scientific community as well.
+Tain and District Field Club has hosted informative and social meetings for over 35 years.
+The emphasis is on natural history focusing both on this local area and within the wider scientific community as well.

 Speakers have come from all over the British Isles with their specialties and we are a richer community for their contributions over the period.